Beastly Reviews: Farewell to Hollywood

 "I wish you were dead," her mother says.

 When Reggie continues working on her film (and her friendship) with Corra, her parents disown her and stop paying her medical bills.
-This is a young woman who receives chemotherapy every week and is on a host of different medications.
-Corra offers to care for her and cover all her medical needs — while continuing to make a film about the young woman's final days.
+This is a young woman who receives chemotherapy every week and is on a host of various medications.
+Corra offers to care for her and cover all her medical needs—while continuing to make a film about the young woman's final days.

 The uncomfortable tension in the film makes it an almost unbearable viewing experience.
-The sheer exposure of Farewell asks questions of privacy and ethics — questions that should galvanise critics, filmmakers, and audiences.
-Do we permit this filmmaking?
-Is Corra using Reggie — is he taking advantage of a dying girl?
+The sheer exposure of Farewell asks questions of privacy and ethics—questions that should galvanise critics, filmmakers, and audiences alike.
+Do we permit this kind of filmmaking?
+Is Corra using Reggie?
+Is he taking advantage of a dying girl?
 Can his telling of events be trusted?

 By the end of the film, Reggie is alone with Corra, living in his house, bedridden.
 Returning to her parents' objections, we can't help but ask the obvious questions: What is the extent of his involvement with her, and why?
 Is he manipulating her?
 Exploiting her?
 Caring for her?
 Loving her?
 All the above?

-If the horrifying audio of Reggie's interactions with her parents is to be believed, Corra was, perhaps, the lesser of two evils for a young woman who was failed or manipulated by every adult in her life and was left at the mercy of a stranger who filmed her even as she died.
+If the horrifying audio of Reggie's interactions with her parents is to be believed, Corra was, perhaps, the lesser of two evils for a young woman who was failed or manipulated by every adult in her life and was left at the mercy of a stranger who filmed her up to the point of her death—and after.
+Corra keeps the camera on as he cries over Reggie’s lifeless body, at which point I felt uncertain if this was an expression of real emotion or if this girl’s lifeless body was being used as a prop.

-We will never see the countless hours of footage left out of the final cut or all the unrecorded conversations, but we at least see what young Reggie wanted: a film about a girl whose grace and intelligence surpassed her age, the story of a promising young life and a world ill-suited to keep it.
+We will never see the countless hours of footage left out of the final cut or all the unrecorded conversations, but we at least see what young Reggie wanted: a film, one she (at least partially) made or contributed to.
+Farewell to Hollywood is, in the end, a deeply unsettling story of a girl whose grace and intelligence surpassed her age, a promising young life cut short and a world unsuited to care for it.

 Love, Beastly